NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 	**Mesh** tab for generating the computational grid using *snappyHexMesh* tool.
 The following subsections describe the GUI for each step.
 Further details of the *snappyHexMesh* meshing tool used can be found in [Greenshields2022]_.

 Background Mesh
 """"""""""""""""
 The background mesh is the grid used in the far field away from the area the building is located.
 The user needs to define a background mesh before running *snappyHexMesh*.
 The ideal grid for the background mesh is hexahedral (hex) cells.
 Thus, the background mesh is generated using OpenFOAM's *blockMesh* utility as a structured grid.
 To start, the user needs to specify the number of cells in the three-orthogonal directions as shown in :numref:`fig-iso-mesh-tab`.
-Once the information in the *Background Mesh* tab (see :numref:`fig-iso-mesh-tab`) is filled, the user can press the *Run blockMesh* button to generate and visualizing the background mesh.
+Once the information in the *Background Mesh* tab (see :numref:`fig-iso-mesh-tab`) is filled, the user can press the *Run blockMesh* button to generate and visualize the background mesh.
 The mesh is automatically updated on the model view panel as seen in :numref:`fig-iso-gui-overview`.
 Descriptions of the fields used to define the background mesh are given below.

 #. **Direction**: The axis along which the number of cells will be specified.
 The mesh information must be provided in :math:`(x, y, z)` directions separately.

 #. **No. Cells**: Number of cells in each direction.

-#. **Grading**: This field provides expansion ratios to generate graded mesh in any direction.
+#. **Grading**: This field provides expansion ratios to generate a graded mesh in any direction.
 These values specify the ratio of the width of the first cell to the last cell along the direction considered.
 Specially, will be useful if one wants to provide stretched cells near the ground surface.

 #. **Grid Size**: The width of cells in a specified direction.
 This field is automatically calculated as the user edits the **No. Cells** field.